 - 1/2 cup chopped walnuts (optional)

-Step 1: Preheat Oven and Prepare Baking Dish
+Step 1: Ready the Oven and Pan

 Preheat your oven to 350°F (175°C).